seanwestfall/templatehaskell/draft2.md

 Reification allows one to query the state of an quotation expression or type and get infomation about it.
 Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info) -- which returns data in a speicifc format on Q expressions and types.

 TH introduces two new indentifiers specifically for reification: Prefix an expressions with a single quote, and prefix types with a double quote, to use reify on it -- these names don't necessarily have to be Q expressions.
-(If you intend to use reify, don't use quotes in the names of your expressions -- otherwise it wont parse correctly.)
+(If you intend to use reify on Q expressions, don't use quotes in the names of your expressions -- otherwise it wont parse correctly.)

 To use reify on a type, use double quotes:
 ```bash